woodard/libabigail/doc/manuals/abidw.rst

     that case, all of the provided suppression specification files are taken into account.
 ABI artifacts matched by the suppression specifications are suppressed from the output of this tool.

+  * ``--kmi-whitelist | -kaw`` <*path-to-whitelist*>

+    When analyzing a Linux kernel binary, this option points to the white list of names of ELF symbols of functions and variables which ABI must be written out.
+That white list is called a " Kernel Module Interface white list".
+This is because for the Kernel, we don't talk about the ABI; we rather talk about the interface between the Kernel and its module.
+Hence the term ``KMI`` rather than ``ABI``

+    Any other function or variable which ELF symbol are not present in that white list will not be considered by the KMI writing process.

+    If this option is not provided -- thus if no white list is provided -- then the entire KMI, that is, all publicly defined and exported functions and global variables by the Linux Kernel binaries is emitted.

   * ``--headers-dir | --hd`` <headers-directory-path-1>